 Orlando earned the sixth spot with an average of 22,608 residents gained yearly from other U.S. metros.
 Florida is a popular destination, landing two of its metro areas in the top 10, only surpassed by the three Texas metros.
 Orlando drew people from other regions of the U.S., but also from other metros in the Sunshine State.
 Miami and New York were the two biggest starting points for in-migration to Orlando.

 The job market in Orlando is prosperous.
-Its management, business, and financial sectors are flourishing, with a yearly growth in employment of 6.5% – the largest of the metros in the top 10.
+Its management, business, and financial sectors are flourishing, with a yearly growth in employment of 6.5% – the largest of the metros in the top 10, which also means that the Orlando coworking scene is in full swing.
 Orlando is also the fastest-growing metro by number of jobs in healthcare (7.9%) and natural resources, construction, and maintenance (5.2%).
 The total number of working residents increased by 3.7% year-over-year, a number surpassed only by Austin and Nashville in our top 10.

 College students also boost Orlando’s population numbers; the University of Central Florida is the largest university in the U.S. by enrollment.